GodotMisogi/AeroFuse.jl/examples/cases.md

                x_tr      = [0.3, 0.3]);
 ```

-AeroMDAO uses the `ForwardDiff` package, which leverages forward-mode automatic differentiation to obtain the stability derviatives with respect to the angle of attack and sideslip and the non-dimensionalized roll rates at low computational cost.
+AeroMDAO uses the [ForwardDiff](https://github.com/JuliaDiff/ForwardDiff.jl) package, which leverages forward-mode automatic differentiation to obtain the stability derviatives with respect to the angle of attack and sideslip and the non-dimensionalized roll rates at low computational cost.
 To obtain the stability derivatives, simply replace `solve_case()` with `solve_stability_case()`, which will return **only** the nearfield, farfield and stability derivative coefficients.
 This is due to limitations in `ForwardDiff`, and hence no post-processing values are provided using this function.

 ### Aircraft Analysis

 To be completed.
-For now, refer to the these [analysis](vortex_lattice_method/vlm_aircraft.jl) and [stability analysis](vortex_lattice_method/stability_aircraft.jl) scripts with a full aircraft configuration.
+For now, refer to these [analysis](vortex_lattice_method/vlm_aircraft.jl) and [stability analysis](vortex_lattice_method/stability_aircraft.jl) scripts with a full aircraft configuration.
 There's also an interesting test [surrogate model test script](vortex_lattice_method/surrogates.jl)!